Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 class VotingEndedMessage : MessageContainer
 {
     string WinningOption;
-    Dictionary<string, int> VotingResults;
+    Dictionary<Guid, int> VotingResults;
     int TotalVotes;
 }
 ```

 - **WinningOption:** The string of the option that got the most votes from the PlayerAudience.
-- **VotingResults:** Contains the string of the option as the key and the respective amount of received votes as the value.
+- **VotingResults:** Contains the Guid of the option as the key and the respective amount of received votes as the value.
 - **TotalVotes:** The total number of votes cast in this round of voting.

 ### Control messages